SystemsApproach/5G/cloud.rst

 --------------------------

-In order for the scenario depicted in :ref:`Figure 7.1 <fig-cloud>` to become a reality, a wealth of research problems that need to be addressed, many of which are a consequence of the blurring line between access networks and the edge cloud.
+In order for the scenario depicted in :ref:`Figure 7.1 <fig-cloud>` to become a reality, a wealth of research problems need to be addressed, many of which are a consequence of the blurring line between access networks and the edge cloud.
 We refer to this as the *access-edge*, and we conclude by identifying some example